rajaraodv/rabbitpubsub/README.md

 * Once the server restarts, Socket.io should automatically reconnect
 * You should be able to chat after the reconnection.

 That's it for now.
 Hopefully this blog helps you get started with using RabbitMQ.
-Look forward for more Node.j and RabbitMQ related blogs.
+Look forward for more Node.js and RabbitMQ related blogs.

 ## General Notes